 Not everyone wants to drive but venues with virtually no parking options are also unpopular as it forces guests to use public transport, taxis, Uber, not to drink at all, or to risk a parking fine.

 While some guests expect to pay to park their car, city venues which charge well over $50 for several hours' parking also prove unpopular.
 You might even have guests leaving part-way through the event to move their car.
 Once they've left, are you sure they're going to return?

 And what about the car park itself?
 For example, when the car spaces are all taken underneath at the Pullman at Albert Park, you might be tempted to use the car park in the street opposite which has the narrowest entrances and ramps I've ever seen.
 I drove in and immediately drove out, worried I'd scratch my car.
 Imagine how your guests will enjoy your event (not!) if they scratch their car trying to park near it.

 Cash bars are typical of industry nights where the association or club event organiser hasn't put a tab behind the bar, letting guests pay for their own drinks, but they also occur at receptions where couples are on a strict budget.
 Either way, it kills the vibe.

 There will always be guests who simply hate dancing.

-But if your client is getting married or you want your corporate guests to let their hair down, a dancefloor is a must as a venue inclusion.
+But if your client is celebrating a major life milestone or you want your corporate guests to let their hair down, a dancefloor is a must as a venue inclusion.